bluefooted/sqllinuxlabs/prelab/readme.md

 5. Click on the **Create** button at the bottom of the screen

-6. Fill out the following fields on the Basic blade
+6. Fill out the following fields on the Basics blade
     - Fill in the Name field with a unique hostname
-    - Leave VM disk type to SSD
+    - Leave VM disk type as SSD
     - Type in a Username
     - Choose Authentication Type of Password
     - Type in and Confirm a password that meets requirements. **IMPORTANT: This password will be used to login to the Linux VM.
-It is all the root password which you will use with the sudo command in the labs.
+It is the root password which you will use with the sudo command in the labs.
 So secure and save this password.**
     - Leave AAD Disabled
     - Choose your Subscription
     - Type in a new Resource Group name or select an existing one you have already created